 The long-term vision of the Fisheries Digital Transition Project (FDTP) is to transition commercial fisheries into the digital age.

-This strategic project aims to deliver modern digital platforms for commercial fishers and fish processors to enable faster and simpler interactions with the Department of Natural Resources and Environment (NRE Tas), in accordance with the Living Marine Resources Management Act 1995 (LMRMA) and associated fishery regulations.
+The FDTP aims to deliver modern digital platforms for commercial fishers and fish processors to enable faster and simpler interactions with the Department of Natural Resources and Environment (NRE Tas), in accordance with the

 Project scope

-- Proclaim the Living Marine Miscellaneous Amendments (Digital Processes) Bill 2021 to support digital solutions for Tasmania's commercial wild fisheries, and
+Proclaim the Living Marine Miscellaneous Amendments (Digital

-- Develop tools to support certain licence-related applications online.
+Develop tools to support certain licence-related applications online.

 Key stakeholders